mrendi29/ExpressionRecognizer-datascience_final/README.md

 Discussion
 ========
 The model included is likely over-fit as it struggles with faces of people of different ethnicities with different facial features.
-This could be improved with a larger dataset and different amounts of training according to the CLT.
+This could be improved with a larger dataset and different amounts of training according to the central limit theorem.

 Summary